michaeltrefry/Yapplr/README.md

 - **Visual Read Status**: Bold text and background highlights for conversations with unread messages
 - **Dark Mode**: Complete dark theme with toggle in Settings, synchronized across all platforms
 - **Database Performance**: Optimized with strategic indexing for fast timeline, profile, and messaging queries
+- **Redis Caching**: High-performance count caching for followers, posts, likes, comments, and notifications with automatic fallback

 ### 🎥 Video Features
 - **Video Upload Support**: Upload videos in posts and messages with comprehensive format support